NajeenJoseph-06/KPMG/README.md

 ### 3.3 Compliance Analysis
 - **Prompt Template:** Guides AI to check for grammar, clarity, passive voice, etc.
 - **Groq API:** Processes each chunk and generates a compliance report.
+- **Compliance Score Calculation:**
+  - The score is based on various factors, including grammar correctness, clarity, readability, and adherence to formal writing guidelines.
+  - The AI assigns a weighted score to each category.
+  - The overall compliance score is an average of these weighted scores, ranging from **0 to 100**, where a higher score indicates better compliance.
+  - Issues found in the document lower the score, while well-structured and grammatically correct content results in a higher score.

 ### 3.4 Content Modification
 - **Modification Prompt:** AI suggests corrections based on compliance issues.